 - Strict two-seater

 The Porsche Cayman is essentially a coupe version of the brilliant Porsche Boxster.
 The Cayman competes with stylish rivals such as the Audi TT Coupe and Lotus Evora, and promises very strong performance and a hugely entertaining driving experience.
-There's a choice of entry-level 2.7-litre model and the more powerful 3.4-litre Cayman S.
+There's a choice of entry-level 2.7-litre model, the more powerful 3.4-litre Cayman S and the fastest GTS version.